electron/website/docs/latest/tutorial/tutorial-2-scaffolding.md

 ### Adding a .gitignore

 The [`.gitignore`][gitignore] file specifies which files and directories to avoid tracking with Git.
-We recommend placing a copy of [GitHub's Node.js gitignore template][gitignore-template] into your project's root folder to avoid committing your `node_modules` folder.
+You should place a copy of [GitHub's Node.js gitignore template][gitignore-template] into your project's root folder to avoid committing your project's `node_modules` folder.

 ## Running an Electron app